tanyaweaver/python-dev-accelerator/source/schedule/week08/mon.rst

     :maxdepth: 2

     .. /lectures/django_forms
+    /lectures/web_app_security_2

+* The Quick Sort algorithm
+* Implementing REST for existing Django Projects

 .. * The Hash Table
 .. * The Insertion Sort algorithm

 Demo
 ====

+* Quick Sort!!!
+* Use a DRF-based api to connect to an existing Django application

 .. * Interacting with Django Forms.
 .. * Insertion Sort!!